DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 Oktrends,
 <http://blog.okcupid.com/index.php/your-race-affects-whether-people-write-you-back/>.

 Pillow, Wanda.
-‘Confession, Catharsis, or Cure?
-Rethinking the Uses of Reflexivity as Methodological Power in Qualitative Research’, International Journal of Qualitative Studies in Education 16.2 (2003):
+'Confession, Catharsis, or Cure?
+Rethinking the Uses of Reflexivity as Methodological Power in Qualitative Research', International Journal of Qualitative Studies in Education 16.2 (2003):
 175-196.

 Roper, Caitlin.
 <http://www.wired.com/design/2014/02/how-to-create-good-online-dating-profile/>.

 Roscoe, Philip, and Shiona Chillas.
-‘The State of Affairs: Critical Performativity and the Online Dating Industry,’ Organization (2013):
+'The State of Affairs: Critical Performativity and the Online Dating Industry,' Organization (2013):
 1-24. <http://org.sagepub.com/content/early/2013/05/01/1350508413485497>.

 Rose, Gillian.
 Visual Methodologies: An Introduction to Researching with